 The Company holds contracts with The Coca-Cola Company which entitle the Company to produce and market The Coca-Cola Company's soft drinks in bottles, cans and five gallon, pressurized, pre-mix containers.
 The Company is one of many companies holding such contracts.
 The Coca-Cola Company is the sole owner of the secret formulas pursuant to which the primary components (either concentrates or syrups) of Coca-Cola trademark beverages and other trademark beverages are manufactured.
 The concentrates, when mixed with water and sweetener, produce syrup which, when mixed with carbonated water, produces the soft drink known as "Coca-Cola classic" and other soft drinks of The Coca-Cola Company which are manufactured and marketed by the Company.
 The Company also purchases natural sweeteners from The Coca-Cola Company.
-No royalty or other compensation is paid under the contracts with The Coca-Cola Company for the Company's right to use in its territories the tradenames and trademarks, such as "Coca-Cola classic" and their associated patents, copyrights, designs and labels, all of which are owned by The Coca-Cola Company.
+No royalty or other compensation is paid under the contracts with The Coca-Cola Company for the Coca-Cola classic" and their associated patents, copyrights, designs and labels, all of which are owned by The Coca-Cola Company.
 The Company has similar arrangements with Dr Pepper Company and other beverage companies.